 \section{Abstract}

-Machine learning methods strive to acquire a robust model during training that can generalize well to test samples, even under distribution shifts.
-However, these methods often suffer from a performance drop due to unknown test distributions.
+Machine learning methods strive to acquire a robust model during the training process that can effectively generalize to test samples, even in the presence of distribution shifts.
+However, these methods often suffer from performance degradation due to unknown test distributions.
 Test-time adaptation (TTA), an emerging paradigm, has the potential to adapt a pre-trained model to unlabeled data during testing, before making predictions.
-Recent progress in this paradigm highlights the significant benefits of utilizing unlabeled data for training self-adapted models prior to inference.
-In this survey, we divide TTA into several distinct categories, namely, test-time (source-free) domain adaptation, test-time batch adaptation, online test-time adaptation, and test-time prior adaptation.
-For each category, we provide a comprehensive taxonomy of advanced algorithms, followed by a discussion of different learning scenarios.
+Recent progress in this paradigm has highlighted the significant benefits of using unlabeled data to train self-adapted models prior to inference.
+In this survey, we categorize TTA into several distinct groups based on the form of test data, namely, test-time domain adaptation, test-time batch adaptation, and online test-time adaptation.
+For each category, we provide a comprehensive taxonomy of advanced algorithms and discuss various learning scenarios.
 Furthermore, we analyze relevant applications of TTA and discuss open challenges and promising areas for future research.
-A comprehensive list of TTA methods can be found at \url{https://github.com/tim-learn/awesome-test-time-adaptation}.
+For a comprehensive list of TTA methods, kindly refer to \url{https://github.com/tim-learn/awesome-test-time-adaptation}.